-Appendix 7 - Existing Relationship Disclosure Form
+Existing Relationship Disclosure Form

-As per Section 5.5.7.2, the school is aware that many staff members have existing personal relationships with students and their parents outside of the school setting.
-These relationships generally fall into one of four categories:
+As per Section 5.5.7.2 of Child Protection Policy, the school is aware that many staff members have existing personal relationships with students and their families outside of the school setting.
+These relationships generally fall into one of three categories:

-- (a) family relationships - (b) church relationships - (c) relationships through their children (attending the school or through church) - (d) ex-students who have left the school in the past two years
+- (a) family relationships

+- (b) church relationships

+- (c) relationships through their children

-In this case it is very important that the school is aware of these relationships.
+In this case it is very important that the school is aware of these relationships so that the risk can be managed if required.